tomeichlersmith/ldmx-cob/notes/cob.md

 Watch Boot of COB component via minicom (either wired or wireless) and interrupt autoboot.
 - Reset to default environment: `env default -a`
 - Set boot mode to nfs: `setenv modeboot nfsboot`
-- Persist boot delay: `setenv bootdelay`
+- Persist boot delay: `setenv bootdelay 5`
 - (for DTM): Change command to use differently named firmware file:
   - `setenv nfsfpga 'nfs 0x1000000 ${rootpath}/boot/fpga.bit.dtm && fpga loadb 0 0x1000000 ${filesize}'`
   - The only change should be changing the bit file name from `fpga.bit` to `fpga.bit.dtm`